lewmilburn/SecurityKit/README.md

 - External <script> tags are disabled.
 - PHP and SQL Commands are disabled.
 - Access to external CSS and JS is availiable in the Administration panel.
+These hard-coded blocks can be removed by editing the code of the program.
+I'm going to add a setting for this soon.

 ### Modes